Unisphere: Construction and World's Fair

 Construction on the Unisphere started on March 6, 1963.
 The globe was built within 110 days, and the last landmass was installed on August 13, 1963.
 When the Unisphere was being built, Blough took credit for the structure.
-He did give an award to M. Legrain-Eiffel, whose grandfather Gustave Eiffel's company had designed and built the Eiffel Tower.
+He also gave an award to M. Legrain-Eiffel, whose grandfather Gustave Eiffel's company had designed and built the Eiffel Tower.
 The Unisphere was dedicated in early March 1964, and the base of the Unisphere hosted a dance ball the same month, attended by four hundred people.
 U.S. Steel constructed the Unisphere for free; as compensation, the company's name was placed on marketing materials throughout the fair.

 The globe became the icon of the 1964 World's Fair.
 A special commemorative stamp issue was issued starting in April 1964, depicting fair attractions such as the Unisphere.
 The globe was also depicted on media and souvenirs promoting the fair.
 The Unisphere's popularity was also increased by the presence of fountainheads around the globe's base, which cooled down fair visitors on hot days.
 During the fair, dramatic lighting at night gave the effect of sunrise moving over the surface of the globe.
 Additionally, the capitals of nations were marked by lights.
-One of these lights is placed at the location of the Kahnawake Indian Reservation, which the Mohawk ironworkers requested to be placed there to honor their labor.
+One of these lights is placed at the location of the Kahnawake First Nations reserve, which the Mohawk ironworkers requested to be placed there to honor their labor.
 Over the course of the fair, many of its 51 million visitors passed by the Unisphere.